-If $key_l$ is not a legal name or for whatever reason one wishes to treat the key as a string, the following syntax is allowed: $get \ value(m, "key_l")$ .
-Selecting a value by key from context m in the semantic domain is denoted as m.key\l or get value(m, "key\l")
+If $key_1$ is not a legal name or for whatever reason one wishes to treat the key as a string, the following syntax is allowed: $get \ value(m, "key_1")$ .
+Selecting a value by key from context m in the semantic domain is denoted as m.key\1 or get value(m, "key\1")

-To retrieve a list of key, value pairs from a context m, the following built-in function may be used: $get\ entries(m)$ .
+To retrieve a list of key value pairs from a context m, the following built-in function may be used: get entries(m).